 David Sterritt is a film critic, author, teacher and scholar.
 He is most notable for his work on Alfred Hitchcock and Jean-Luc Godard, and his many years as the Film Critic for The Christian Science Monitor, where, from 1968 until his retirement in 2005, he championed avant garde cinema, theater and music.
-He has a PhD in Cinema Studies from New York University and is the Chairman of the National Society of Film Critics.
+He has a PhD in Cinema Studies from New York University and was, until 2105, Chairman of the National Society of Film Critics.
 Sterritt is known for his intelligent discussions of controversial films and his lively, accessible style.
 He is particularly well known for his careful considerations of films with a spiritual connection, such as Martin Scorsese’s The Last Temptation of Christ (1988), and Mel Gibson’s The Passion of the Christ (2004).

 His writings on film and film culture appear regularly in various publications, including The New York Times, MovieMaker Magazine, The Huffington Post, Senses of Cinema, Cineaste, Film Comment, Film Quarterly, Beliefnet, CounterPunch, and elsewhere.
 Sterritt has appeared as a guest on CBS Morning News, Nightline, Charlie Rose, Geraldo at Large, Catherine Crier Live, CNN Live Today, Countdown with Keith Olbermann and The O’Reilly Factor, among many other television and radio shows.
 Sterritt has written influentially on the film and culture of the 1950s, the Beat Generation, French New Wave cinema, the films of Alfred Hitchcock, Robert Altman, Spike Lee and Terry Gilliam, and the TV series, The Honeymooners.